How Liverpool’s seven wonderkids on FM2020 are developing IRL this season

 While he is yet to open his account for the senior side, Elliott has three goals and nine assists across the Premier League 2 and UEFA Youth League.

 Injuries prevented Brewster from making his long-awaited senior debut prior to 2019-20, but the striker finally made his bow in the League Cup clash with MK Dons.

 Two more first-team appearances followed, but with Roberto Firmino, Sadio Mane, Mo Salah, Divock Origi and Takumi Minamino ahead of Brewster in the pecking order, the 20-year-old joined Swansea City on loan in January.

 He scored 11 goals in 22 appearances as Steve Cooper’s side reached the play-off semi-finals and could now be set for a more important role at Anfield.

 Woodburn burst onto the scene at Liverpool, becoming the club’s youngest ever goalscorer by notching against Leeds United four years ago.

-Still just 20, the attacking midfielder endured a disappointing loan spell at Sheffield United last season and has since struggled with recurring injury issues.
+Still just 20, the attacking midfielder endured a disappointing loan spell at Sheffield United in 2018-19 and has since struggled with recurring injury issues.

-Having been loaned out to League One outfit Oxford United in the summer, he initially impressed only to break a bone in his foot in October.
+Having been loaned out to League One outfit Oxford United ahead of the 2019-20 season, he initially impressed only to break a bone in his foot in October.